DavidCEllis/ducktools-pythonfinder/README.md

 Find python installs on Linux, Windows and MacOS.

+## Quick usage ##

+`python -m ducktools.pythonfinder` will provide a table of installed python versions and their respective folders.

 ## Why? ##

 For the purposes of PEP723 script dependencies it may be useful to find another version